Benefits and problems of registering a company in Hong Kong

 - Setting up a Hong Kong offshore company is an excellent way to boost global profits as there is no withholding tax, sales tax, VAT, import and export tax or capital gains tax;

 - English is the official business language in Hong Kong; all formal company documents are written in both English and Chinese.
-As a result, a foreign entrepreneur is likely to find that working in the city is easy;
+As a result, a foreign entrepreneur is likely to find working in the city easy;

 - Along with Singapore, Hong Kong is the leading financial centre in Asia.
 The city’s International Financial Centre hosts many global financial firms, insurance companies, banks and asset management firms;

 - A Hong Kong company benefits from the absence of exchange controls to restrict FDIs or income repatriation.
 This coupled with city’s status as a financial centre make it an excellent location for treasury accounts, cash management accounts and other corporate banking services;

 - Hong Kong is itself a free economic zone (it is officially a part of China known as the Hong Kong Special Administrative Region).
 Therefore, a resident company is a great business vehicle for foreign investors who need a regional distribution base or headquarters;

 - The local government is also ranked as the 17th least corrupt place in the world.
 This makes it easier for foreign investors to depend on the local laws to protect their assets.

 - In Hong Kong, our Clients will be required to abide by certain cumbersome regulations including:

 - Our Clients must submit annual audited financial statements to the Inland Revenue Department.
 Healy Consultants’ accounting team will assist with fulfilling this obligation;